Authority: Executive Vice Chancellor and Provost

 - A current CV

-- The Statement of Mutual Expectations that is on file in the Department
+- The Statement of Faculty Responsibility (SFR) that is on file in the Department

 - Each annual activity report since the last review